lross2k/evapotranspiration-gui/README.md

 To build a JAR, you can run `./script/build.sh`.

+## Platform support

+Thanks to the efforts of the HumbleUI team, this app can run on Windows, macOS and \*nix systems with X and Wayland windowing systems (as long as a JRE 15 or greater is installed)

 ## Credit

 A lot of this code was copied and then modified from the HumbleUI codebase